Rob Schneider: Political views and positions

 In 2013, Schneider switched political parties from the Democratic Party to the Republican Party, explaining: "The state of California is a mess, and the super majority of Democrats is not working.
 I've been a lifelong Democrat and I have to switch over because it no longer serves the people of this great state."
 He endorsed Republican candidate Tim Donnelly for the 2014 California gubernatorial election.

 In an interview on Larry King Now in 2017, Schneider said he was an independent but leaned more conservative.

 In July 2023, Schneider endorsed independent candidate Robert F. Kennedy Jr. in the 2024 U.S. presidential election.
-In August 2024, following the suspension of Kennedy's campaign, Schneider endorsed Republican candidate Donald Trump.
-Schneider was a headliner at the 2024 Moms for Liberty convention.
+In August 2024, following the suspension of Kennedy's campaign, he endorsed Republican candidate Donald Trump.
+He was a headliner at the 2024 Moms for Liberty convention.

+In 2026, Schneider made a post calling on the United States to require all Americans to serve in the military for two years upon turning 18, arguing that it would "teach them how great our country is".
+Brian Linder of Penn Live was among those critical of Schneider, pointing out he never served in the military, and said, "The fact that he spent his time as a young adult acting and doing comedy and not serving in the military, was not lost on his followers, and the response on X was brutal."
+In May 2026, Schneider endorsed Republican candidate Zach Lahn in the 2026 Iowa gubernatorial election, despite not living in Iowa.